gpnlab/Privilege-Recognition-Task/README.md

 # Privilege-Recognition-Task

-## 08/02 Week Tasks:
+## 08/07 Week Tasks:
 1. Bias as a gradient
-2. A result screen after/questions screen
+2. Fine tuning the result screen after/questions screen (buttons for question answering)
-3. Updated AI to include semi-optimal movement (to be explained further in doc) + add AI to config
+3. Read literature about "human like" AI
-4. Create documentation for program setup
+4. Change config files to JSON

 ## Completed: